Dimencia/MordhauCommunityMapInstaller/README.md

 Maps receiving major changes such as moving, adding, or removing collision objects should be uploaded under a new name, such as MapNamev2, so that players with an old version can't join them

+This is just a suggestion, of course, but your players may otherwise have problems if they have an older version and join a server hosting a newer one, if the names are the same

 ### Info file format